EdgeCaser/facebeak/README.md

 ### Data Protection

 To protect your crow data:
-- Never share the `.env` file or database file
+- Be careful when sharing the `.env` file or database file - some data could be private
 - Keep backups of both the database and `.env` file
 - The database and its backups are excluded from version control
-- If you need to share data, export it through the program's export features

 ### Publishing Data

 When publishing data or results:
 - Ensure you have necessary permits for wildlife observation
-- Consider privacy implications for the crows
+- Consider privacy implications
 - Use aggregated data when possible
 - Remove or anonymize sensitive location data
 - Follow local wildlife protection guidelines